Football

 Peterborough United v Oxford United - Sky Bet League One Play-Off Semi-Final 2nd Leg by Michael Regan | Getty Images

 Cardiff City and Exeter City are battling it out for Oxford United’s Owen Dale, SportsBoom can exclusively reveal.
+For fans following these transfers closely, you can also check out the latest football betting sites to back your predictions and stay ahead of the League One action.

 Our sources understand that the U’s winger is on the radar of a number of League One clubs.

 But it is understood that talks have already begun between Oxford chiefs and the Bluebirds over a loan move.
+For readers looking to add a little extra excitement while following League One action, don’t miss our best free bet offers to get started today.

 The Grecians remain interested in securing the services of the 26-year-old, but now face stiff competition from the Welsh club.